Topical Metformin and Addressing PCOS, Diabetes, Excessive Facial Hair (Hirsutism)

 Topiclick METFORMIN dispenser

-Topical metformin in a permeation enhancing base may be an effective treatment for those who cannot tolerate taking metformin orally due to side effects, or for those who cannot take large tablets.
+Topical metformin in a permeation enhancing base may be an effective alternative for those who cannot tolerate taking metformin orally due to side effects, or for those who cannot take large tablets.
 It must be obtained from a compounding pharmacy and requires a prescription.

 If switching from an oral dose to a topical dose in a permeation enhancing base, it is important to reduce the topical dose.
 Transdermal metformin is typically dosed at only 5-10% of the normal oral dose, and this significantly reduced actual dose has achieved effects that are clinically comparable.
 Your doctor can speak with the pharmacists at T&C Compounding for suggestions.
 Patients should monitor their blood sugar often, especially when changing dosage forms.